 2015/16 2016/17

 £000 £000

 1,370 Balance at 1 April 2016 1,406

 36 Additions 0

-0 Disposals 0

-0 Assets Newly Classified as Heritage Assets 0

 1,406 Balance at 31 March 2017 1,406

 Note 22 - Capital Expenditure and Capital Financing

 The total amount of capital expenditure incurred in the year is shown in the following table (including the value of assets acquired under finance leases and PPP contracts), together with the resources that have been used to finance it.
 Where capital expenditure is to be financed in future years by charges to revenue as assets are used by the Council, the expenditure results in an increase in the capital financing requirement (CFR), a measure of the capital expenditure incurred historically by the Council that has yet to be financed.
 The CFR is analysed in the second part of this note.